Counting gluings of octahedra

 \section{Enumeration}

-We now consider elements of $\cM_{\max}$ equipped with a root, i.e. a distinguished corner at a black vertex.
+We now consider elements of $\cM_{\max}$ equipped with a root, i.e. a distinguished corner at a black vertex called the root vertex.
 Due to the cyclic order at each black vertex, marking a corner is equivalent to distinguishing an edge (the one following the marked corner clockwise, for instance), which we call the root edge.
-Let $\cA_n$ be the set of rooted elements of $\cM_{\max}$ where the root edge is incident to a black vertex of degree $n$. $\cA_0$ has one element which consists of an isolated black vertex.
-Also introduce $\cA = \sqcup_{n\geq 0} \cA_n$ the set of rooted elements of $\cM_{\max}$.
-We introduce their generating functions with respect to the number of square--vertices
+Let $\cA$ be the set of rooted elements of $\cM_{\max}$ and $A(z) = \sum_{M\in \cA} z^{b(M)}$ its generating function with respect to the number of square--vertices.